-The record was originally given a Japan-exclusive release but, given its rise in popularity, was also released to limited quantities in the UK and the USA.
-The album is made up of remixes of songs which have been from the band’s eponymous album, Blur.
+The record, which was originally given a Japan-exclusive release, was later released in limited quantities across the UK and the USA due to its immense popularity.
+The album is built on remixes of songs which have been from the band’s eponymous album, Blur.

-At this point of Blur’s fledgeling growth, the band had only ever worked with Stephen Street, a producer who had built a strong working relationship with Damon Albarn, Graham Coxon, Alex James and Dave Rowntree.
-For Bustin’ + Dronin‘, however, the record label handed over remixing duties to a handful of different producers who could add something different to Blur’s creations.
+At this point of Blur’s fledgeling growth, the band had only ever worked with Stephen Street, a producer who had established a strong working relationship with Damon Albarn, Graham Coxon, Alex James and Dave Rowntree.
+However, for Bustin’ + Dronin‘, the record label handed over remixing duties to a handful of different producers who could add something extra to Blur’s creations.

 He added: “A combination of [heroin] and playing really simple, beautiful, repetitive shit in Africa changed me completely as a musician.
 I found a sense of rhythm.
 I somehow managed to break out of something with my voice.”